30-Year Fixed Vs. 15-Year Fixed

-Investopedia: If you want an in-depth review of the differences between a 30-year and a 15-year fixed-rate mortgage then you should visit Investopedia.
-They offer great insight into the ins-and-outs of the 30 and 15-year fixed-rate mortgages.
+Investopedia: If you want an in-depth review of the differences between a 30-year and a 15-year fixed-rate mortgage, then you should visit Investopedia.
+They offer great insight into the ins and outs of 30 and 15-year fixed-rate mortgages.

 Motley Fool: Another great website to review would be the Motley Fool.
 They offer a good pros and cons review of both the 30-year and 15-year fixed-rate mortgages.

 Sometimes you have to look at the current market to make a decision between the two.
 What do I mean by that?
 I’m referring to the spread between a 30-year fixed-rate mortgage and a 15-year fixed-rate mortgage.